-A list of the 10 best natural sources of calcium that don't involve drinking milk or eating meat!
-Full of plant-based ingredients that are high in calcium!
+Have you ever been told that you can only get calcium from milk?
+It's not true!
+Here's a list of the 10 best vegan sources of calcium that don't involve drinking milk or eating meat.
+Full of plant-based ingredients that are high in calcium.

 Last week as I was catching up on email, I had a message from a reader asking me about calcium.
 First, I just love when you send me messages and questions, so thank you!
 And secondly, it made me realize this is a topic that many of you are probably curious and therefore deserved its own post.